 UNIVERSAL STUDIOS BACKLOT

 The New York Film Academy opens the studio’s doors to the filmmakers-to-be of the world.
 Rather than being on the outside of the gates, peering in like tourists, students live and breathe filmmaking within the very heart of the action.

-Universal Studios sprawls over 415 acres of offices, alleys, interior sound stages and outside movie sets.
+Universal Studios sprawls over 415 acres of offices, alleys, interior sound stages, and outside movie sets.
 Arrangements have been made with Universal Studios to shoot our film, acting, photography, and screenwriting camps’ in-class production exercises on their prestigious and widely used backlot, a landscape literally made up of the neighborhoods of the world.
-Driving around the lot, one alternately happens across a dusty Mexican villa, an imposing Roman square, a New York alley straight from the 1930s and a street whose saloons and wooden sidewalks harken back to the Wild West.
-Nearby one passes multiple lakes, an old New England street, and a Renaissance courtyard.
-New York Film Academy students have the opportunity to direct on these same sets.
+Driving around the lot, one alternately happens across a dusty Mexican villa, an imposing Roman square, a New York alley straight from the 1930s, and a street whose saloons and wooden sidewalks harken back to the Wild West.
+Nearby one passes multiple lakes, an old New England street, and a Renaissance courtyard, making for a truly one-of-a-kind summer camp experience.